 8. Puffin tours versus seeing them for free

-Read my guide here on where I saw puffins for the first time in Iceland – for FREE!
-Ok, so I did have to rent a campervan and pay for fuel but if felt free to me!
+- Read my guide here on where I saw puffins for the first time in Iceland – for FREE!
+Ok, so I did have to rent a campervan and pay for fuel but it felt free to me!

 10. Blue lagoon – tips if you decide to go

 Secondly, if you do want to go and you’re on a budget remember to take your own towel.
 Saves you having to pay for one.
-I would recommend a quick dry microfibre on if you’re travelling in your own vehicle so that it dries quicker.
-More tips here if you decide to visit the Blue Lagoon.
+I would recommend a quick-dry microfibre on if you’re travelling in your own vehicle so that it dries quicker.

-As I mentioned the Blue lagoon is expensive but there are other options.
+As I mentioned the Blue lagoon is expensive but there are other options if you are travelling to Iceland on a budget.
 Including some hot springs that are FREE!
 (If you can find them first).
-I will be telling you where to find them soon so follow me on Facebook or Twitter to read my posts first.

-In the north of Iceland you can visit another natural baths – Myvatn Nature Baths.
+In the north of Iceland, you can visit another natural bath – Myvatn Nature Baths.
 Although I didn’t visit them myself I’ve heard great things about them.
 And had I not already visited the Blue lagoon I definitely would have stopped by for a quick dip!